mitre-attack/attack-navigator/README.md

 1. Navigate to the directory where you checked out the git repository
 2. Run `docker build -t yourcustomname .`
 3. Run `docker run -p 4200:4200 yourcustomname`
-4. Navigate to `localhost:4200` in browser
+4. Navigate to `http://localhost:4200` in browser

+## Deploy with Docker Compose
+1. Navigate to the directory where you checked out the git repositor
+2. Run `docker compose up -d`
+3. Navigate to `http://localhost:4200` in browser

 ## Loading Default Layers Upon Initialization